 Marriage, Baptism, Funerals, Sacrament of the Sick

 Marriage in the Catholic faith is sacrament that makes Christ and his love present in the world.
-For couples wishing to marry in our church, one or both people must be a confirmed Catholic to be married in the Church.
+For couples wishing to marry in our church, one or both people must be a confirmed Catholic.
 Marriage preparation takes place once a year from January to March and is run as a series of evening sessions from 7.30 to 9pm by agreement with the participants.

 If you are arranging a funeral, please contact Canon Nunan as soon as possible.
 He can provide support and advice about the service and the practicalities as well as pastoral support to you and your family.

 The Sacrament of the Anointing of the Sick is not just for those who are dying and require ‘the last rites’.
 It is for those who are facing serious or life-limiting illness (including mental health issues) or a serious operation.
 It should not be received ‘frequently’ or for minor illnesses and baptised babies and infants are not considered to require it – not having done anything that needs forgiveness.